-The expansion tank cap can be removed from the right hand side of the motorcycle, between the front of the fuel tank and the frame.
+The expansion tank cap can be removed from the left hand side of the motorcycle.

 Remove the cap from the expansion tank and add coolant mixture through the filler opening until the level reaches the MAX mark.
 Refit the cap.